elemprod/lptask/README.md

 Access to the task functions are restricted by the following rules:

-1. A task must be  configured with `sched_task_config()` function before it can accessed with any of the other task functions.
+1. A task must be configured with the `sched_task_config()` function before it can be accessed with any of the other task functions.
 2. Once configured and started, a task can only be reconfigured with the `sched_task_config()` after it has stopped.
-3. The task data can only be set with the `sched_task_data()` function if the task is stopped.
+3. The task data can only be set with the `sched_task_data()` function when the task is stopped.

-Note that the value of the data stored inside a buffered task can be updated inside of the task handler using the data pointer supplied to the handler.
-For example, a repeating task might utilize a data structure to track it's current state.
+Note that the value of the data stored inside a buffered task can be updated inside of its task handler using the data pointer supplied to the handler.
+For example, a repeating task might utilize a data structure to track its current state.
 A task which produces a series of LED patterns might store the current LED pattern index in its task buffer.
-The handler could cycle through LED patterns at each call.
-Task data values should typically only be modified inside the task handler since modifying a data value in different context might lead to access conflicts.
+The handler could cycle through the LED patterns at each call.
+The task data values should typically only be modified inside the task handler since modifying a data value in a different context might lead to access conflicts.

 See the [Task State](./docs/task_state.md) documentation for more details on the access control mechanism.